Richard Martin (Irish politician)

 Colonel Richard Martin (15 January 1754 – 6 January 1834), was an Irish politician and campaigner against cruelty to animals.
-He was known as "Humanity Dick", a nickname bestowed on him by King George IV.
+He was known as Humanity Dick, a nickname bestowed on him by King George IV.
 He succeeded in getting the pioneering Cruel Treatment of Cattle Act 1822, nicknamed 'Martin's Act', passed into British law.

 Early life

 Martin was born at Dangan in County Galway, the only son of Robert Martin FitzAnthony of Birch Hall, County Galway, and Bridget Barnwall, a daughter of Robert Barnewall, 12th Baron Trimlestown.
 He was raised at Dangan House, situated on the Corrib River, four miles upriver from the town of Galway.
 His father's family were Jacobites and one of "The Tribes of Galway," fourteen merchant families who ruled Galway from the 14th to 17th centuries.
 The Barnwalls were an ennobled family of Norman descent based in the counties of Dublin, Kildare and Meath in Leinster.
 Bridget Barnwall died when Richard was nine years old.
 Richard's father later married Mary Lynch, a member of another "Tribal" family, with whom he had sons Robert and Anthony.
 Though both of his parents were born to Catholics, Richard Martin was raised a Protestant and educated in England and later became a wealthy landlord in Ireland.

 He studied at Harrow and then after some tutelage for exams to gain admission at Trinity College, Cambridge, he "was admitted a gentleman-commoner at Trinity on 4 March 1773."
 Martin did not graduate with a degree but studied for admission to the bar and was admitted to Lincoln's Inn on 1 February 1776.
 He served as a lawyer in Ireland and became High Sheriff of Galway in 1782.

+In the Londonderry Journal of 13 June 1786, it was reported that Martin's black slave boy, reputedly the son of a west African king, was permitted to resign from Martin's service after his father had died and he was recalled to succeed to the throne.

 Adult life

 Martin entered the Irish House of Commons in 1776, sitting for Jamestown until 1783.
 After a break of fifteen years, he was returned to Parliament for Lanesborough in 1798, promoting Catholic Emancipation.
-Just before the Act of Union dissolved the Irish Parliament and obliged Irish MPs to sit in the Parliament of the United Kingdom, he was elected for Galway County.
-He continued to represent Galway County in Westminster as a political independent until 1812 and again from 1818, supporting the Tory government of Lord Liverpool.
+Just before the Act of Union dissolved the Irish Parliament and obliged Irish MPs to sit in the Parliament of the United Kingdom, he was elected for County Galway.
+He continued to represent County Galway in Westminster as a political independent until 1812 and again from 1818, supporting the Tory government of Lord Liverpool.
 In the House of Commons he was known for his interruptions and humorous speeches.
 He continued his work towards Irish Catholic Emancipation till 1826, when he had to flee to France.
 Emancipation was finally granted in 1829, much to his delight.
 He was also "a member of the Society for the amelioration and gradual abolition of Slavery throughout the British Dominions which had been formed in 1823."